 The West Midlands RIEP was set up in April 2008 following the publication of the National Improvement and Efficiency Strategy (NIES) by the Department for Communities and Local Government (CLG).

 The IEWM Programme has continued to operate independently of the national RIEP Programme since April 2011 when the National Programme Office and associated funding ceased.

 We are a sector-led organisation that supports local authorities and their wider public sector partners to reform and transform local public services.

 Our role is to work on behalf of the sector to:

 - help stimulate and influence new thinking and innovation;

 - support and enable sector collaboration;

 - promote and encourage engagement in new ways of working in all major areas including transformation, commissioning, procurement, adult social care and children's services.

-The IEWM Executive Board is the formal decision making body for specific resource allocation decisions, comprising chief executives and senior colleagues from local authorities representing the mixed district, county and single tier make up of the region.
-The Board meets three times a year and is chaired by Mark Rogers, Chief Executive of Birmingham City Council.
+The IEWM Executive Board is the formal decision making body for specific resource allocation decisions, comprising chief executives and senior colleagues from local authorities across the region.
+The Board meets twice a year and is currently chaired by Alistair Neill, Chief Executive of Herefordshire Council.